Skip to content

 }

-Start Java-tron node
+Start java-tron node

-Start Java-tron node using below command:
+Start java-tron node using the following command:

-$ java -Xmx24g -XX:+UseConcMarkSweepGC -jar FullNode.jar -c main_net_config.conf
+$ java -Xmx24g -XX:+UseConcMarkSweepGC -jar build/libs/FullNode.jar -c framework/src/main/resources/config.conf

 Deploy prometheus service

-1. After installing docker, enter the following command to pull the prometheus image:
+1. After installing docker, enter the following command to pull the Prometheus image:

 $ docker pull prom/prometheus

-2. Download the prometheus configuration file
+2. Download the Prometheus configuration file

-The following is a prometheus configuration file template prometheus.yaml:
+The following is a Prometheus configuration file template prometheus.yaml:

 global: